New Free Resource Master Nursing Report in Just 3 Days →

 What Is an MCA Stroke?

-An MCA stroke occurs when one of the branches of the middle cerebral artery becomes blocked (ischemic) or ruptures (hemorrhagic).
 The MCA is divided into four main segments (M1–M4), and symptoms vary depending on which branch is involved.
 As a result, patients may experience anything from mild motor deficits to profound language loss, depending on the territory affected.

 Related FreshRN Article 👉 Middle Cerebral Artery Overview for Nurses and Students: Branches, Blood Supply, and Stroke Patterns